Surface guided radiation therapy (SGRT)

 During treatment planning, you will be asked to lie on your back for a planning CT scan to be taken of your body.

-After ensuring you are comfortably positioned you will be asked to take and hold a deep breath, starting with 5-10 seconds, working up to 20-30 seconds.
-You will have the opportunity to practise this breath hold with the support and guidance from your radiation therapist.
-This is to ensure that your heart is as far from your breast area as it can be.
-Once you are comfortable with the breath hold a CT scan will be performed.
+After ensuring you are comfortably positioned you will be asked to take and hold a deep breath, starting with 5–10 seconds, working up to 20–30 seconds.
+You should have the opportunity to practise this breath hold with the support and guidance from your radiation therapist.
+This is to help ensure that your heart is positioned away from your breast area.1 Once you are comfortable with the breath hold a CT scan will be performed.

-For treatment you will be placed in the same position as for the CT scan.
-The radiation therapists will guide you through both this set up process, and your treatment.
+For radiation therapy treatment, you will be placed in the same position as for the CT scan.
+The radiation therapists will guide you through both this set up process, and your radiation therapy treatment.
 If DIBH is required, you will be instructed when to take a deep breath and when to breath out.
-SGRT will monitor you closely at all times.
+SGRT will monitor you at all times.

 Find a centre near you